aurelia/documentation/English/docs.md

 Aurelia has an adaptive binding system that chooses from a number of strategies when determining how to most efficiently observe changes.
 For more info on how this works checkout [this post](http://blog.durandal.io/2015/04/03/aurelia-adaptive-binding/).
 For the most part you don't need to think about these details however it does help to be aware of scenarios that lead to inefficient use of the binding system.

-**The #1 thing to be aware of is computed properties (properties with getter functions) are observed using dirty-checking.**  More efficient strategies such as Object.observe and property rewriting are not compatible with these types of properties.
+**The #1 thing to be aware of is that computed properties (properties with getter functions) are observed using dirty-checking.**  More efficient strategies such as Object.observe and property rewriting are not compatible with these types of properties.

 In today's browser environment dirty-checking is a necessary evil.
 Very few browsers support Object.observe at the time of this writing.
 Aurelia's dirty-checking mechanism is similar to that used in [Polymer](https://www.polymer-project.org/).
 It's very efficient and utilizes Aurelia's micro-task-queue to batch updates to the DOM.